tianwei-zhang/422parks.com/_posts/2018-11-18-3-Days-Travel-Guide-for-Tokyo.md

 * Learn some basic Japanese (more on language later)
 * Bring your credit card with no foreign transaction fees

 If it is your first time visiting Japan, plan to visit multiple cities.
-During my first visit, I visited Tokyto, Nikko, Hakone, Kyoto, and Nara.
-In this guide, we will focus on Tokyto first.
+During my first visit, I visited Tokyo, Nikko, Hakone, Kyoto, and Nara.
+In this guide, we will focus on Tokyo first.
 Visit my website for travel guides in other Japanese cities.

 # The Diary
 ## The Airport
-After your long flight, you finanlly arrived at Japan!
+After your long flight, you finally arrived at Japan!
 There are a few things that you need to do before heading out to your hotel though.
 First, exchange/validate your JR rail pass which allows you to get on most shinkansens (high speed rail).
 Next, purchase a Japanese sim card with a data plan at the airport.
 Lastly, you have to decide how to get to your hotels.
 One thing that many people don't realize is how far away the Tokyo's airport is to city center.
 There are three options to get to your hotel:
 * Taxi (very expensive, ~$200 USD)
 * Express train
 * Shuttle bus (~$10 USD)